Motion to Vacate a Conviction or Sentence in California

 If the court grants the motion, the conviction or sentence will be vacated.
 Your record will be clean of the plea and conviction as if it had never happened.

 Should the district attorney choose to drop the original charges, the incident will be concluded.
-If charges are still pursued, the individual being charged will still need to enter a new plea or have a new trial.
-Credit for time served will be granted, and the individual will have an opportunity to have Daryl Anthony negotiate a new plea that could result in lesser consequences.
+If criminal charges are still pursued, the individual being charged will still need to enter a new plea or have a new trial.
+Credit for time served will be granted, and the individual will have an opportunity to have Daryl Anthony negotiate a new plea agreement that could result in lesser consequences.
 In many cases, Daryl Anthony can use time served or other tools to allow for relief from harsher punishment.
 Additionally, negotiated lesser consequences could mean that you would no longer be deported.

 Yes, a denied motion can be appealed by either the immigrant or the government.